 He is often called on to train substance abuse counselors and social workers.
 Mark was one of two members of the Iowa General Assembly to work at the World Trade Center following the attack on America on 9-11-01.

-Mark and his wife, Karen Lischer, have a daughter, Allie.
+Mark and his wife, Karen Lischer, have been married for 32 years.
+They have a daughter, Allie.
 Mark is the former foster parent of two, Kevin Eggert of Clearfield and Darwin Eggert of Henok, and is now a grandparent to eleven foster grandchildren.

 Mark attends Central Christian Church (Disciples of Christ), where he serves as an Elder and teaches Sunday school to adults with special needs.

 Mark is an avid bicyclist who has ridden numerous RAGBRAIs and bicycle treks in other states.
 He is past president of the Marshalltown Morning Optimist Club.